snsinfu/lightsail-vpn-tunnel/README.md

  +-----------+
 ```

-This repository contains code for deploying `Tunnel server` in the diagram.
+This repository contains code for deploying `Relay server` in the diagram.

 ## Technical details